brille/brille/docs/motivation.rst

 Irreducible first Brillouin zone
 --------------------------------

-The first Brillouin zone may contain redundant information depending on the Point group symmetry of the Space group.
+The first Brillouin zone as described above ignores the possibility of rotational symmetries.
+Such a definition of the Brillouin zone contains redundant information in the case of a system posessing a non-trivial Point group, and a smaller cell is the true Brillouin zone.
+To distinguish the translation-only *first* Brillouin zone from the true Brillouin zone, we introduce the term *irreducible*.
+Note that in the case of a trivial Point group symmetry the *first* and *irreducible* Brillouin zones are identical.

 If the two-dimensional hexagonal lattice above possesses a six-fold rotation axis perpendicular to the plane, so that the information within each first Brillouin zone is repeated six times, then the zone can be *reduced*.
-The definition of an irreducible zone is not unique, but one choice for this Reciprocal lattice is shown below
+Like the translation-only first Brillouin  zone, the definition of an irreducible zone is not unique, but one choice for this reciprocal lattice is shown below

 .. tikz::
     :libs: calc